 - 12. Registration of a person onto the relevant Registration Body's Register constitutes a formal and public statement that the person meets the Professional Body's standards for their training, professional skills, behaviour and health and is fit to practise.
 The University is not a Registration Body.
 Some Registration Bodies rely on statements and declarations made by the University when admitting students onto the Register that they maintain.
 In other cases, Registration Bodies accept statements and declarations by a member of University staff who is a Registrant of the Registration Body.
+Some Registration Bodies require the student to declare any matters relating to their fitness to practise when applying for registration.
+For example, the GMC is responsible for decisions about registration, and this includes a separate test of fitness to practise.
 A list of the Registration Bodies with which the University works is provided below.

 - British Psychological Society (BPS)

 - General Medical Council (GMC)

 - Health and Care Professions Council (HCPC)

 - British Association for Behavioural and Cognitive Psychotherapies (BABCP)

 - Nursing and Midwifery Council (NMC)

 - The Royal College of Veterinary Surgeons (RCVS)

+- The Association for Nutrition (AfN)